Rashes affecting the lower legs

 - Pretibial myxoedema

 Inflamed lumps under the skin.
 The most common type of panniculitis is erythema nodosum.

 Associated with insulin dependent diabetes mellitus.

-Management depends on identifying the particular pattern of dermatitis or other skin condition.
+Management depends on making a correct diagnosis.
 General advice should include:

 - Avoid and treat dry skin, using non-soap cleansers and thick simple emollients.
 Avoid exposing the legs to direct heat or the hot air of the heater in a car.